rm480/ml-projects/README.md

 # ml-projects
-Basic practice in ML algorithms.
+Personal projects in machine learning and econometrics.